6 New Suspects Accused as Minnesota Fraud Probe Expands—Loss Estimates Climb to $9 Billion

 It’s a shorthand way of explaining that fraud potential, not tourist attractions, motivated suspects to travel to new destinations.

-A sixth person was charged in a separate case, dealing with fraudulently claiming to provide services to children with autism.
+A sixth person was charged in a separate case, dealing with allegedly fraudulent claims of providing services to children with autism.

-The housing and autism services deceptions both broke in Minneapolis in September, in the midst of a $240 million to $250 million racket involving a nonprofit called “Feeding Our Future.”
+The housing and autism services cases both broke with initial suspects charged in September, while an estimated $250 million racket involving a nonprofit called “Feeding Our Future” continued to unfold.

 On Dec.
 15, Education Secretary Linda McMahon called for Walz’s resignation over alleged failure to clamp down on fraud in his state, which she says included $12.5 million in government loans to nearly 2,000 “ghost students” who never attended college.